segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 These instructions refer to Amazon CloudFront, but apply more generally to other providers as well.

 ### CDN Proxy
+To set up your CDN Proxy:

-1. First log in to the AWS console and navigate to CloudFront.
+1. Log in to the AWS console and navigate to CloudFront.
 2. Click **Create Distribution**.
 3. Configure the distribution settings.
 In the Origin section, update the following values:
    - **Origin Domain Name**: `cdn.segment.com`